Entangling operations in nonlinear two-atom Tavis-Cummings models: Generalized Two-atom Tavis-Cummings model

 where $\ket{\Psi(t)}_{\rm S}$ is the state vector in the Schrödinger or laboratory frame.
 The real parameter $\phi$ is the phase of the initial state of the field that is assumed to be prepared in the Schrödinger picture in an arbitrary coherent state

-In the interaction picture, however, we can restrict the analysis to nonnegative values of $\alpha$.
-In this way, we have exploited the commutativity of the constant $I$ with the interaction $V$ in order to simplify the problem without losing generality.
+With the choice of interaction picture as in Eq. \eqref{eq:intpic}, we have encoded the phase of the coherent state in the unitary operator $e^{-iI\phi}$ that acts in a straightforward way on each subspace of the constant of motion $I$.
+We can restrict our analysis to non-negative values of $\alpha$ without loss of generality.
+In this way, we have exploited the commutativity of the constant $I$ with the interaction $V$ in order to simplify the problem.
 As $\alpha$ is taken real in this work, the mean number of quanta is given by $N=\langle{a^{\dagger}a}\rangle=\alpha^2$.

 For the total initial state of the system, we assume a pure product state of the form $\ket{\Psi(0)}=\ket{\psi}\ket\alpha$, where the two atoms are allowed to start in an arbitrary pure state $\ket\psi$, namely